marcoaaz/UMAP-TE/README.md

   <img src="https://github.com/user-attachments/assets/797d75a5-5a4c-474c-9cbb-dd8b90b3ac27" width=75% height=75%>
 </p>

-The Python Jupyter notebooks partly reproduce the figures in the m/s: "Evaluation of non-linear dimensionality reduction for large geochemical datasets relevant to magmatic ore-fertility, petrologic classification, and provenance" (submitted to Chemical Geology).
-Please, cite this paper if trying to use any version of UMAP-TE.
+Citation if trying to use any version of UMAP-TE: [Laupland et al. (2026)](https://doi.org/10.1016/j.chemgeo.2026.123323).
+"Evaluation of uniform manifold approximation and projection for dimensionality reduction of large geochemical datasets relevant to magmatic ore-fertility, petrologic classification, and provenance."

+The Python Jupyter notebooks partly reproduce the figures

 ## Contents

 We use existing literature dataset compilations of zircon geochemistry from: